 - Demonstrate advanced knowledge in one of three specialization areas in respiratory therapy: (1) professional education; (2) hospital department administrative leadership; or (3)a clinical specialty practice area

 The Respiratory Therapy Program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Road Bedford, Texas 76021-4244, telephone (817) 283-2835.

 The application deadline is February 15 each year.
-Prospective applicants should make an appointment with the respiratory therapy program director (701-530-7757; email ) to tour St. Alexius Medical Center and learn more about the responsibilities and duties of respiratory therapists.
-Application forms can be obtained from the university respiratory therapy advisor, or they may be accessed from the Program Director at St. Alexius.
+Prospective applicants should make an appointment with the respiratory therapy program director (701-530-7757; email ) to tour CHI St. Alexius Health and learn more about the responsibilities and duties of respiratory therapists.
+Application forms can be obtained from the university respiratory therapy advisor, or they may be accessed from the Program Director at CHI St. Alexius Health.

 Applicants for admission to the Professional Master of Science Respiratory Therapy option must meet the following minimum qualifying criteria:

 - Earned baccalaureate degree from a regionally accredited college or university with an overall college grade point average (GPA) of 3.00 or higher